simonrodgers/graphconnectivity/README.md

     Build an ordered map M of {integer degree : [set of all vertices with that degree]}
     While M is not empty:
-        an arbitrary vertex V is removed from the set S with highest degree for each of V's immediately connected vertices O :
+        an arbitrary vertex V is removed from the set S with highest degree for V and each of V's immediately connected vertices O : for each of O's immediately connected vertices P :
-            V is removed from O's connections
+	            O is removed from P's connections
-            O's degree is lowered by 1, and moved to the correct set within M
+	            P's degree is lowered by 1, and moved to the correct set within M

 running time scales as O((m + n) * log(D)) to iterate over all vertices, where m = number of edges, n = number of vertices, D = cardinality of degrees of all vertices

 log(D) can typically be treated as a small constant factor, this isn't typically sensitive to variance in m or n.